-- Complete a minimum of 44 semester hours according to the curriculum specified below. - 2.
+- 1. Complete a minimum of 44 semester hours according to the curriculum specified below. - 2.
 Maintain a minimum cumulative GPA of 3.00. - 3.
 All students who have less than one year of full-time work experience must register for and complete BUAD 595 Business Practicum (3 credits) before their second registration. - 4.
-Students must gain the approval of the business department faculty to complete a thesis as the culminating phase of their MBA if the thesis option is selected as the culminating module. - 5.
-All students must demonstrate proficiency in Word Processing and Computer Spreadsheets through an examination administered by the Business Department no later than 6 months or 12 credits into the program.
+Students must gain the approval of the business department faculty to complete a thesis as the culminating phase of their MBA if the thesis option is selected as the culminating module.